gremlin12/marathon_map/README.md

    6. Select a category by clicking it.
 You should see markers appear on the map and location names to the side of the map (or below it if you are using a mobile device).
-   7. Click on a marker or a location name and you should see an information window pop up with basic details about the place.
+   7. Click on a marker or a location name to open an information window with basic details about the place.
    8. Once a location has been rezzed on the map, its details are saved.
 To retrieve the location, you can type its name in the search bar and click the search button.
 (You must type the entire name.)